 I am privileged to be the Headteacher of Sackville School, where all of our community, irrespective of background and ability, feel valued, secure and ambitious for themselves and each other.
 Our dedicated staff expect a great deal in terms of work, behaviour and appearance.
 In return, we offer all students the chance to learn and grow together with the right to be listened to and express themselves.
 Our successful examination results reflect our determination to work hard for each and every individual and thereby maximise their chances of success.

-Our numbers may be large, but students and parents are continually struck by our small community culture, friendliness and respect.
-As one example of many positive comments I receive, the following is from a hotel guest staying with Sackville students on a recent ski trip to France:
+Our numbers may be large, but students and parents are continually struck by our ‘small community’ culture, friendliness and respect.
+As one example of many positive comments we receive, the following is from the parent of a student who recently finished year 11:

 Sackville is a reflective school, always striving to improve by responding to constructive scrutiny with a sense of confidence, openness and honesty.
 Our primary aim is to provide the highest quality learning experience for our students, both within and beyond the classroom.
 This website has been designed to give you an insight into this as well as providing the important information that our community needs on a regularly-updated basis.
-The newsletters can be accessed by clicking on the News tab on the toolbar; they also hopefully give you a flavour of our enthusiasm, our care and our community spirit.
+The newsletters can be accessed by clicking on the front page ‘Latest news’ or on the ‘News’ tab on the toolbar; they also hopefully give you a flavour of our enthusiasm, our care and our community spirit.
 Sackville is, indeed, a great place to learn and a great place to work.

 We look forward to meeting you and showing you around.

 Please note school will close at 1.25pm on Wednesday 23 July, the last day of term.

 Sackville’s last full week of term was the usual riot of enthusiastic activity as students and staff enjoyed the annual Curriculum Enhancement Week.
 Activities included making and launching rocket-powered cars, building giant catapults to fire water balloons, overnight camps and day trips out from school.